-The Call of Duty franchise has generated a lot of memes in its long history.
-But none can hold a candle to the insanely-popular “Press F to Pay Respects” meme from Advanced Warfare.
+The Call of Duty franchise has generated many memes in its long history.
+But none can hold a candle to the outlandishly popular “Press F to Pay Respects” meme from Advanced Warfare.

 In the game’s campaign (which begins in 2054), you play as United States Marine Corps Private First Class Jack Mitchell, fighting off North Korean invaders as well as terrorist organizations that are trying to take down everything in their sight.

-In the PC version of the game, the F key is the chosen button, so a “Press F to Pay Respects” notification appears on screen.
+In the PC version of the game, the F key is the chosen button, so a “Press F to Pay Respects” notification appears on the screen.